nordcloud/serverless-boilerplate/README.md

 ## Testing vulnerabilities

-Test vulnerabilities with NSP using
+Test vulnerabilities with
 ```
-> npm run nsp
+> npm audit
 ```
+(NSP is no longer available)

 ## Comparing setup with boilerplate